 Gym equipment can seem daunting at first.
 Especially if you’re new to weight training.
-Which equipment do i use?
-How do i use it right?
-What weight should i lift?
+What equipment do I need?
+How do I use it right?
+What weight should I lift?
 There are three ways to find out the answers to these questions: 1.
 Ask the staff at your gym, 2.
 Ask the person training next to you, or 3.
 Read this article.

-First, let’s introduce you to the list of equipment you will need to train with Freeletics Gym.
-The good news is that you won’t need much equipment and almost everything for the app can be found in the free weights area.
+First, let’s introduce you to the list of equipment you will need in order to train with the Freeletics Weight Training Journeys.
+The good news is that you won’t need much equipment and almost everything can be found in the free weights area.

 - Power racks with pull-up bar and dip bar